dvoros/dvoros.github.io/content/posts/breaking-the-rules-of-hueforge.md

 ## Conclusion

-This was fun experiment that resulted in some nice prints.
+This was a fun experiment that resulted in some nice prints.
 It's definitely not a replacement for Hueforge though, but in some cases (for simple images) it can enable things Hueforge can't.